mongodb/docs-compass/source/includes/fact-agg-pipeline-merge-out-confirm.rst

-Aggregation pipelines can contain operators such as :pipeline:`$merge` and :pipeline:`$out` that can modify your collection's data.
+Some aggregation operators, like :pipeline:`$merge` and :pipeline:`$out`, can modify your collection's data.

-If an aggregation pipeline contains these operators, you are prompted for confirmation before the pipeline can be executed.
+If your aggregation pipeline contains operators that can modify your collection's data, you are prompted for confirmation before the pipeline is executed.